ATLANTA — Georgia officials worry a Supreme Court ruling could allow sexual predators to reoffend under the radar.

 Sen. Greg Kirk, R-Americus, sponsored a Senate resolution last session to convene a study committee to examine how Georgia laws could satisfy the court ruling but also keep communities safe from dangerous sexual predators who are likely to reoffend.

 “I want to send a message that if you’re a sexual predator Georgia is not the place you want to be.
-You don’t want to live here, you don’t want to come here, you certainly don’t want to get caught here, we don’t want you in our state and messing with our children,” Kirk said during the committee meeting.
+You don’t want to live here, you don’t want to come here, you certainly don’t want get caught here, we don’t want you in our state and messing with our children,” Kirk said during the committee meeting.
 “Children are vulnerable and we need to do everything we can to protect them at all times and all costs.
-There’s certain lines in life that when you cross, you don’t get a redo.
-There’s certain things you just don’t get a redo on and that’s one of them in my opinion.”
+There’s certain lines in life that when you cross, you don’t get a redo, there’s certain things you just don’t get a redo on and that’s one of them in my opinion.”

-The Park vs. Georgia 2019 Supreme Court case ruled a lifetime of electronic monitoring was a form of “unreasonable lifelong parentless search” and unconstitutional.
+The Park vs. Georgia 2019 Supreme Court case ruled that a lifetime of electronic monitoring was a form of “unreasonable lifelong parentless search” and unconstitutional.
 Officials from the Georgia Department of Community Supervision, Bureau of Investigation and the state’s Sex Offender Registration Review Board testified that even low charges of child pornography can lead to more extreme “hands-on” offenses and those deemed “sexually dangerous predators” are at high risk of reoffending.

 The Department of Community Supervision is actively supervising 7,536 sex offenders and 224 sexually dangerous predators — those deemed by the review board as the worst offenders.
 After the Supreme Court ruling, 412 sexually dangerous predators were removed from GPS monitoring.